Noem’s dog killing was bad, but to really understand her, consider the goat

 - Oops!Something went wrong.Please try again later.

-South Dakota Gov. Kristi Noem wrote in her book "No Going Back" that she shot and killed a dog and a goat.
-(Goat image: USDA photo by Scott Bauer.
-Noem image: David Bordewyk/South Dakota NewsMedia Association)
+South Dakota Gov. Kristi Noem wrote in her book “No Going Back” that she shot and killed a dog and a goat.
+(Goat photo: Scott Bauer/USDA.
+Noem photo: David Bordewyk/South Dakota NewsMedia Association)

 Since Gov. Kristi Noem’s disclosure of her farmyard killing spree, everybody’s been focused on Cricket.